tst-ccamp/earthenterprise_wiki/Home.md

 ## Welcome to the Earth Enterprise Wiki!

 This wiki is a guide to building and contributing to Earth Enterprise.
-For hep with Earth Enterprise, please refer to the links in [Other Resources](#other-resource) below.
+For help with Earth Enterprise, please refer to the links in [Other Resources](#other-resource) below.

 # Earth Enterprise